sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 ### 1.2.1 Basic Approach
 SONiC ConfigDB contents can be retrieved in a JSON file format.
 Modifying JSON file should follow some rules in order to make it straightforward for the users.
 Fortunately there is already a formal way of defning JSON config updates.
 It is called JsonPatch, and is formally defined in [RFC 6902 JSON Patch](https://tools.ietf.org/html/rfc6902).

 On top of ConfigDBConnector we are going to implement [RFC 6902 JSON Patch](https://tools.ietf.org/html/rfc6902).
 This API we will call `apply-patch`.
 On top of that API, we will implement the `rollback` functionality.
-It will simply starts by getting the diff (patch) between the checkpoint and the current running config, then it will call the API `apply-config` to update that patch.
+It will simply starts by getting the diff (patch) between the checkpoint and the current running config, then it will call the API `apply-patch` to update that patch.

 The [JsonPatch](https://pypi.org/project/jsonpatch/) python is an open source library that already implements the [RFC 6902 JSON Patch](https://tools.ietf.org/html/rfc6902).
 We can leverage this library to verify patch config, generate a diff between checkpoint and current running config, verify apply-patch and rollback work as expected by simulating the final output of the update and comparing with the observed output.